-London hit by power outage following suspected national grid failure
+London hit by power outage following national grid failure

-London (CNN)London and large parts of England and Wales were hit by massive power cut on Friday after a suspected national grid failure, UK power companies said Friday.
+London (CNN)London and large parts of England and Wales were hit by massive power outages on Friday, UK power companies said Friday.

-"We're aware of a power cut affecting a large area of London and South East.
-We believe this is due to a failure to National Grid's network, which is affecting our customers," UK Power Networks tweeted, later replying to customers confirming that "the issue was caused by a fault on the National Transmission Network," and that they expect power to be restored.
+"We experienced issues with two power generators causing loss of power in selected UK areas," Britain's National Grid Electricity System Operator tweeted.
+"The issue is now resolved and the system has returned to normal."

-Western Power Distribution, which distributes power to the Midlands, the South West region and Wales said that they were experiencing a "major incident on the national electricity infrastructure," but added that 90% of their customers have since had their power restored.
+Earlier UK Power Networks tweeted that the power cut affected a large area of London and the South East, which it believed to be because of a failure to National Grid's network.

-"We are working hard to restore the remaining customers as soon as possible," WPD added in a tweet.
+Western Power Distribution, which distributes power to the Midlands, the South West region and Wales also tweeted that it was experiencing a "major incident on the national electricity infrastructure," but added that all customers who were affected have had their power restored.

-Transport for London (TfL) has also confirmed to CNN that parts of its train network were affected following the power outage on Friday evening, but that power had been restored and service was expected to be back up and running shortly.
+Transport for London (TfL) confirmed to CNN that parts of its train network were affected following the power outage on Friday evening, but that power had been restored and service was expected to be back up and running shortly.

 According to Britain's Press Association (PA) news agency, a spokeswoman for TfL said police officers may need to operate busy intersections where traffic lights had lost power.